turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 ## Learning Goals

 * Review ways we already make websites accessible
+* Be able to use the three different types of ARIA attributes
 * Determine when ARIA is and is not needed to make websites more accessible

 ## Vocab